 <!-- this is a comment -->

 Each element can contain children and/or attributes.
-Starfish does not distinguish between child nodes and attributes and it’s totally up to you, the end user, to use the way that works best for you.
+Starfish does not distinguish between child nodes and attributes and it’s totally up to you how to provide the inputs.
 For instance, the commands below are identical:

 Line-by-Line Command Listing